 Innovative.
 Show what can you bring to the table that is new and what did you bring to your last place of work.
 Employers want to see positive and new changes.
 Explain a new standard you set in the workplace.

 Challenge.
-It is important that you show that you are up for the challenge.
+You must show that you are up for the challenge.
 What issues and hoops did you have to jump though previously?
 What did you have to do to get out of the situation?
 Explain how you fixed an issue that arose in the workplace and what the final results were.

 Expertise.
 Why are you qualified?
 Talk about what makes you a good candidate and always tailor your qualifications specifically to fit the job description.
 If you do not have any work experience qualifications, talk about why you are passionate for this position, your goals, your cutting-edge ideas and how you adapt quickly.
 Remember, employers, want someone who is pro-active, involved and eager to be a part of the company.
 It is not necessarily about having the experience.